-We hope to give you an idea of the type of activities you will be doing on this course.
+We hope to give you an idea here of the type of activities you will be doing on this course.
 This agenda may be changed to accommodate weather conditions, climbing conditions and the ability / fitness of participants.
 Please note that conditions change in the area during the summer.
 Typically on the earlier season weekends it can be difficult to find ice as the glaciers are still covered by snow.
 By the end of the summer, however, it can be hard to find snow as it has largely melted.
 Thus we cannot guarantee that you will spend equal time on snow and ice but we will work hard to give you as much exposure as possible.

 Meet at 9:00am for a course briefing (Icefields Campground Cook Shelter - see Logistics Tab).

-Fit you with mountaineering equipment and crampons.
+Issue mountaineering equipment and crampons.
 If you bring your own equipment we will help you size it properly.

 Head to nearby training area